California no longer has an “attractive nuisance” doctrine.

 Did any laws replace the attractive nuisance doctrine in California?

-Under current California law, there is no special instructions for homeowners regarding trespassing children.
+Under current California law, there are no special instructions for homeowners regarding trespassing children.

 Rather, California property owners now have a general duty to keep their property in a reasonably safe condition.
 This duty applies to things like pools, ponds, and other luring conditions.
 The duty also requires homeowners to warn others of dangers on their land that might not be readily apparent.